 I’m Adrienne Mackey (she/her), Swim Pony’s Founder and Artistic Director.
-I’m a believer in creating awesome works of art in a way that also supports awesome lives for the artists that make them.
-I love discovering amazing spaces and will do almost anything to get my “theater” out of “Theater”s.
-I graduated with a degree in Chemistry which has had a big impact on the way I think about creative process.
-In addition to creating and directing the artworks you see on Swim Pony’s site, I’m teach future artists with an inclusive perspective on pedagogy and explore how we understand the human voice, having studied it in a variety of capacities from classical opera to avant-garde Roy Hart technique.
-The past few years I’ve sung funky backup vocals as “The Truth” for Johnny Showcase and the Mystic Ticket.
-(I’m the lady on the left with the big hair).
+I’m a believer in creating awesome works of art that also support awesome lives for the artists that make them.
+I love discovering amazing spaces and enjoy getting my theater out of Theaters.
+I studied Chemistry alongside directing as a college student which has had a big impact on the way I think about creative process.
+In addition to creating and directing the artworks you see on Swim Pony’s site, I teach future artists with an inclusive perspective on pedagogy and explore how we understand the human voice, having studied it in a variety of capacities from classical opera to avant-garde Roy Hart technique.
+The past few years I’ve sung funky backup vocals as “The Truth” for Johnny Showcase and the Mystic Ticket (featured on America’s Got Talent).

 Get in touch with me at email@example.com

 I’m Sara Wolff (she/her), Swim Pony’s Operations Manager.
 It’s my job to oversee and coordinate projects from inception to end-of-project data interpretation.
 I keep track of company timelines, schedules, and whatever else Adrienne and I think might be useful.
 My background in medical education, first as the Coordinator of the Standardized Patient Program at University of Pennsylvania Perelman School of Medicine, and then as the Simulation Educator for Cooper Medical School of Rowan University, serve me well in this role.

 While not at Swim Pony, I participate in advocacy for people with disabilities.
 I’m a peer supporter for Parent to Parent of Pennsylvania, a matching program for parents of children with disabilities, and I hold a certificate in leadership development through the Institute of Disabilities at Temple University; Competence and Confidence: Partners in Policymaking for Families of Children in Early Intervention.
 I believe in creating a supportive and accessible world for traditionally underserved groups, including the disability community, and I believe that outside-the-box-art can be a wonderful vehicle for meaningful inclusion and acceptance!